GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

 2. Go to the **`Projects`** page in PlatformIO by clicking on the **`Projects`** icon in the left panel.
 3. Bring up the **`Project Wizard`** in PlatformIO by clicking on the **`+ Create New Project`** button in the top right of the **`Projects`** page.
 4. Enter a project name in the **`Name`** field.
 Here I entered **`hello_xiao`**.
 5. Select the **`Board`**.
-The full name is Seeeduino XIAO but you can enter a part of the name and a list of matching boards will be displayed in the drop-down list.
+The full name is Seeed Studio XIAO ESP32C3 but you can enter a part of the name and a list of matching boards will be displayed in the drop-down list.
 6. Click on the full board name in the list.
 Not visible in the above image, the **`Framework`** will automatically be set to Arduino.
 7. Leaving **`Location`** checked will mean that the project will be saved in a directory called **`hello_xiao`** in the PlatformIO projects directory.
 The default location of that folder is **`/home/*user*/Documents/PlatformIO/Projects`**.
 8. If that location is acceptatble, click on the **Finish** button.